GalShamir8/MPI_Reduce_MAXLOC/README.md

 ### Conclusion
-For big numbers the dynamic both static versions will give better results than the sequential, duo to memory & resource allocations required for multi proccesing in parallel
+For big numbers the dynamic, static versions will give better results than the sequential, duo to memory & resource allocations required for multi proccesing in parallel